ROME, ITALY - SEPTEMBER 21, 2024: Frecciarossa high speed train departure from Roma Termini, Italy

 Tram

 Tram routes mainly serve suburban areas.
 An express tram service – no.8 – links largo Argentina to Trastevere and the western suburbs.
-The first stop is now in via delle Botteghe Oscure, on the corner with piazza Venezia.
+The first stop is via delle Botteghe Oscure, on the corner with piazza Venezia.

 Recommended